-^{}We thank S. Subramanian for helpful discussions, particularly on the connections between the issue being investigated in this paper and the literature on the measurement of inequality.
-For comments on a previous version, we thank Sudha Narayanan, S. Chandrasekhar, Vamsi Vakulabharanam and participants at a seminar at the United Nations University, World Institute of Development Economics Research (UNU-WIDER), Helsinki.
+We thank S. Subramanian for helpful discussions, particularly on the connections between the issue being investigated in this paper and the literature on the measurement of inequality.
+For comments, we thank Sudha Narayanan, S. Chandrasekhar, Ranjan Ray, M.H.
+Suryanarayana, Vamsi Vakulabharanam, Stephen Wright and participants at the 8th Annual conference on Growth and Development at the Indian Statistical Institute, New Delhi, Annual meetings of the Asian Econometric Society 2012, and seminars at the Indira Gandhi Institute of Development Research, Mumbai and United Nations University, World Institute for Development Economics Research (UNU-WIDER), Helsinki.
 Part of the work on this paper was done while Sripad Motiram was a visitor at UNU-WIDER.
 He would like to thank UNU-WIDER for support.

-^{}Associate Professor, Indira Gandhi Institute of Development Research, Gen A.K.
+\\ Corresponding author.
+Associate Professor, Indira Gandhi Institute of Development Research, Gen A.K.
 Vaidya Marg, Goregaon (E), Mumbai - 400065, India.
-E-Mail: sripad@igidr.ac.in
+E-Mail: sripad@igidr.ac.in.
+Tel/Fax: 91-22-28416546

-^{}Doctoral Candidate, Indira Gandhi Institute of Development Research, Gen A.K.
+Doctoral Candidate, Indira Gandhi Institute of Development Research, Gen A.K.
 Vaidya Marg, Goregaon (E), Mumbai - 400065, India.
 E-Mail: karthikeya@igidr.ac.in

-1. Introduction
+1. INTRODUCTION

-This paper deals with economic growth and deprivation1 in India.
-India has been one of the fastest growing economies in the world during the past three decades2 and has therefore attracted worldwide attention among scholars,3 policy makers and intelligent lay people.4 Given the perceptions (both within India and abroad) that the extent and depth of Indian poverty are severe and that its contribution to world poverty is significant, one question that has interested many observers is whether or not growth is benefiting the poor.
-There is also concern regarding the impact of growth on disadvantaged groups in the Indian society.5 In this paper, we try to examine these questions by drawing upon a robust methodology (developed in the literature on pro-poor growth) that is appropriate to the Indian context, and by using data from the National Sample Surveys (NSS) on consumption expenditure.
-In this process, we also shed light on some issues related to pro-poor growth and the measurement of inequality.
+This paper deals with economic growth and deprivation in India.
+India has been one of the fastest growing economies in the world during the past three decades and has therefore attracted worldwide attention - among scholars, policy makers and intelligent lay people (e.g. Economist 2012).
+Given the perceptions (both within India and abroad) that the extent and depth of Indian poverty are severe and that its contribution to world poverty is significant, one question that has interested many observers is whether or not growth is benefiting the poor.
+There is also concern regarding the impact of growth on disadvantaged groups in the Indian society (e.g. caste groups - Scheduled Castes (SCs), Scheduled Tribes (STs) and Other Backward Classes (OBCs); lower classes).
+In this paper, we examine these questions by drawing upon a methodology that is appropriate to the Indian context, and by using data from the National Sample Surveys (NSS) on consumption expenditure.

-The dominant approach to analyzing the above issues has involved examining how absolute poverty (as measured by the Head Count Ratio (HCR) or Poverty Gap Ratio (PGR)) calculated using official money-metric poverty lines has declined over time for the whole population, and for various groups.6 An increase in the rate of poverty reduction over time and faster rates of reduction for the disadvantaged groups (either over time or as compared to the same for the other groups) have been interpreted as signs of progress.
+The dominant approach to analyzing the above issues has involved examining how absolute poverty (as measured by the Head Count Ratio (HCR) or Poverty Gap Ratio (PGR)) calculated using official money-metric poverty lines has declined over time for the whole population, and for various groups.
+An increase in the rate of poverty reduction over time and faster rates of reduction for the disadvantaged groups (either over time or as compared to the same for the other groups) have been interpreted as signs of progress.
 It is well known that

-1 We use the term deprivation to refer to poverty in general - absolute or relative.
+&lt;sup>1 We use the term deprivation to refer to poverty in general - absolute or relative.
 We also use the terms "absolute poverty" and "relative poverty" wherever appropriate.

-2 Gross Domestic Product (GDP) grew at the rate of 3.6%, 5.6% and 6.8% during 1951-80, 1981-91 and 1992-2010, respectively.
+&lt;sup>2 Gross Domestic Product (GDP) grew at the rate of 3.6%, 5.6% and 6.8% during 1951-80, 1981-91 and 1992-2010, respectively.
 The corresponding figures for Gross National Product (GNP) per-capita are 1.4%, 3.0% and 5.0%, respectively.
 Figures are from Nagaraj (2011).

-3 The recent scholarly literature on Indian growth is voluminous - see Balakrishnan (2010, 2011) and the references therein.
+&lt;sup>3 The recent scholarly literature on Indian growth is voluminous - see Balakrishnan (2010, 2011) and the references therein.